 - Price: Buying the most expensive trail shoe does not guarantee the best results.

 MOVE Performance Underwear is Melbourne based business focussed on producing awesome sports underwear that keeps you dry, supported, chafe free and comfortable out on the trails.
 Check them out at www.moveunderwear.com.au and maximise the 20% discount they offer the Rapid Ascent network.
 Just use code RA20 at the checkout.

 Other trail running equipment

-For the Trail Running Series Presented by MINI, there isn’t much more that you need in terms of specialist gear given the relatively short distances and the fact that although in beautiful environs, you’ll never actually be far from civilisation!
+For the Trail Running Series Presented, there isn’t much more that you need in terms of specialist gear given the relatively short distances and the fact that although in beautiful environs, you’ll never actually be far from civilisation!
 But in general, trail runners may want to think about:

 - Wicking clothing made from polyester, such as trail running tees and polyester fleece mid layer style tops, are best to keep you cool when it’s hot and warmer when it’s not.

 - Compression/circulation garments: whether you believe they work or not, compression garments are great for comfort and protection.